ordina-jworks/ordina-jworks.github.io/_posts/2022-12-23-aws-lambda-snapstart-spring-cloud-function.md

 AWS has always recognized the problem and now comes with a solution called [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html){:target="_blank" rel="noopener noreferrer"}.

 ## What is SnapStart?
-Introduced this year at AWS re:Invent 2022, AWS [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html){:target="_blank" rel="noopener noreferrer"} is the newest feature to eliminate the cold start problem by initializing the function when you publish a new version of a Lambda.
+Introduced at AWS re:Invent 2022, AWS [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html){:target="_blank" rel="noopener noreferrer"} is the newest feature to eliminate the cold start problem by initializing the function when you publish a new version of a Lambda.
-It takes a snapshot (through [Firecracker](https://firecracker-microvm.github.io/){:target="_blank" rel="noopener noreferrer"}  which AWS uses to run Lambda and Fargate), encrypts and caches it so it can be instantly accessed whenever it is required.
+It takes a snapshot, through [Firecracker](https://firecracker-microvm.github.io/){:target="_blank" rel="noopener noreferrer"} which AWS uses to run Lambda and Fargate, encrypts and caches it so it can be instantly accessed whenever it is required.
-So when a Lambda is invoked and needs to set up a new instance, it will simply use the cached snapshot, which greatly improves startup times (officially up to 10x).
+When a Lambda is invoked and needs to set up a new instance, it will simply use the cached snapshot, which greatly improves startup times (officially up to 10x).

 ### Versions
 By default, SnapStart is disabled.